 Fewer Flea Bites

 Fleas thrive in temperatures from 70 to 85 degrees.
 As temperatures drop into the 60s and 50s, fleas are less of a nuisance.
 Yay, no more flea bathes!
 Unfortunately, this doesn’t mean they die.
-Instead fleas dormant until spring.
+Instead fleas are dormant until spring.
 But at least your dog can enjoy a few months with less flea activity.

 Of course, with fall also comes a series of holidays.
 Unlike humans, dogs are not huge fans of the holidays.
 So we’ve created a holiday guide to get them prepped for the upcoming festivities.
 Read our Holiday Guide!

-This article was originally published on October 28, 2015 and was edited from its original version.
+This article was originally published on October 28, 2015, and was edited from its original version.